TELEPHONE TRIAGE AND ON THE DAY APPOINTMENTS

 Telephone triage is NOT for sick note requests.

 The doctors & nurses have bookable surgeries.
 However, these vary depending on the on-call rota, holidays, study leave etc.

 Please register for online services in order to book & see available appointments via the 'quick link' on the right-hand side.
 You will be required to bring ID when requesting online access at the surgery.
 Any person aged over 16 will be required to request their own online access.

 It is important that you stay by your 'phone and keep it free until you are called back.
 You may be offered an appointment or treatment or other advice depending on the nature of your problem.
-Please note the urgent appointments are only 5 minutes long and therefore can only be used for the single complaint.

 There are pre-bookable Saturday morning appointments available.
 However, no other routine facilities are available on Saturdays.
 You are not able to collect prescriptions on a Saturday morning.

 If there are no available appointment times in clinics that are not suitable for you, we will endeavor to arrange a suitable time.